Mantra (actor): Awards and recognition

 Mantra is a two-time winner of the Promax Award for his show Mumbai Local on Red FM 93.5.
-He was awarded the RAPA Award for Best Radio Jockey twice.
-In June 2011, PETA awarded him the "Hero to Animals" award for rescuing a parrot tangled in wires.
+He was given the RAPA Award for Best Radio Jockey twice.
+In June 2011, PETA gave him the "Hero to Animals" award for rescuing a parrot tangled in wires.

-Mantra has also won the Best Actor award at the Bangalore Short Film Festival 2015 for his short film Khatara and at the 6th Indian Cine Film Festival 2018 for Ana.
-He was awarded the Best Radio Personality for 92.7 Big FM show, Lamhe with Mantra at The New York Festival Awards 2017.
+Mantra won the Best Actor award at the Bangalore Short Film Festival in 2015 for his short film Khatara and at the 6th Indian Cine Film Festival in 2018 for Ana.
+He was named the Best Radio Personality for the 92.7 Big FM show Lamhe with Mantra at The New York Festival Awards 2017.